A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: A set of explicit elements of order in Tate-Shafarevich groups

 In this section we exhibit a set $\{E_h\}$ of elliptic curves with a rational $2$-isogeny $\phi$ and a rational $3$-isogeny $\psi$.
 By the well-known method of $2$-isogeny descent we show that every $E_h$ has rank zero.
 Then we show that the Selmer group $\Selpsi(E_h/\Q)$ must contain at least $9$ elements.
-These plane cubics, whose model is given by Theorem \ref{thmhomspeq}, must then violate the Hasse principle; they have a point everywhere locally (since they are in the Selmer group), but they don't have a point globally (since this would give rise to a global point on the elliptic curve that we know doesn't exist).
-We guarantee the existence of elements in the $\psi$-Selmer group using the following result of Cassels.
+The non-trivial ones are represented by homogeneous spaces (in fact plane cubics whose model is given by Theorem~\ref{thmhomspeq}), that violate the Hasse principle.
+We guarantee the existence of elements in the $\psi$-Selmer group using the following result of Cassels (\cite[Thm.~1.1]{BibCass}, \cite[Thm.~1]{KloosSchaef}, \cite[\S~7]{DeLong}).

-\begin{theorem} Let $\psi:E/\Q \to \bar{E}/\Q$ be a rational isogeny and let $\psih:\bar{E}/\Q \to E/\Q$ be its dual.
+\begin{theorem} Let $\phi :E/\Q \to E'/\Q$ be a rational isogeny and let $\phih:E'/\Q \to E/\Q$ be its dual.
 Then the following relation between the corresponding Selmer groups holds (\cite[Theorem~1.1]{BibCass}):

 where $\Om_E:= \int_{E(\R)} \om_E$ denotes the real period of $E$ and $c_p:=\#E(\Q_p)/E_0(\Q_p)$ denotes the Tamagawa number of $E$ at $p$. \end{theorem}